utybo/Shedinja/docs/src/extensions/Factories.md

 The `putFactory` method is in charge of the entire injection process: creating the factory with the correct qualifier and injecting it within a simple `put` call.

-On the injection side, the only change is that a wrapper is put around the `scope()` call: instead of the actual type being requested, the corresponding factory is requested when using `factory from scope`.
+On the injection side, the only change is that a wrapper is put around the `scope()` call: instead of the actual type being requested, the corresponding factory is requested when using `scope.factory()`.
 It is then wrapped using the `WrappedReadOnlyProperty` class which executes the factory's `make` method and wrapped *again* within a `SynchronizedLazyPropertyWrapper`.
 As such, the factory's method is only called once and only when necessary.